Hydrological model: Analytic methods

 Exact solutions for algebraic, differential, and integral equations can often be found using specified boundary conditions and simplifying assumptions.
 Laplace and Fourier transform methods are widely used to find analytic solutions to differential and integral equations.

 Numeric methods

 Many real-world mathematical models are too complex to meet the simplifying assumptions required for an analytic solution.
 In these cases, the modeler develops a numerical solution that approximates the exact solution.
 Solution techniques include the finite-difference and finite-element methods, among many others.

 Specialized software may also be used to solve sets of equations using a graphical user interface and complex code, such that the solutions are obtained relatively rapidly and the program may be operated by a layperson or an end user without a deep knowledge of the system.
 There are model software packages for hundreds of hydrologic purposes, such as surface water flow, nutrient transport and fate, and groundwater flow.

-Commonly used numerical models include SWAT, MODFLOW, FEFLOW, PORFLOW, MIKE SHE, and WEAP.
+Commonly used numerical models include SWAT, MODFLOW, FEFLOW, PORFLOW, MIKE SHE, CREST, and WEAP.